fommil/fpmortals/manuscript/wip.md

 Magnolia do not.

-Note that when using `scalaz-deriving` or Magnolia we can put the `@deriving` on just the top member of an ADT, but for shapeless we must add it to all entries.
+Note that when using `scalaz-deriving` or Magnolia we can put the `@deriving` on just the top member of an ADT, but for Shapeless we must add it to all entries.

 However, this implementation still has a bug: it fails for recursive types **at runtime**, e.g.